precimed/mixer/README.md

     python sumstats.py qc --exclude-ranges 6:26000000-34000000 --out SSGAC_EDU_2018_no23andMe_noMHC.csv --force
     gzip SSGAC_EDU_2018_no23andMe_noMHC.csv
     ```
-  * We note that for case/control ``munge_sumstats.py`` generate sample size as a sum ``n = ncase + ncontrol``.
+  * [DEPRECATED] If you use MiXeR v1.1 and v1.2, it will recognize summary statistics in LDSC format as described [here](https://github.com/bulik/ldsc/wiki/Summary-Statistics-File-Format).
+In brief, each trait must be represented as a single table containing columns SNP, N, Z, A1, A2.
+Thus, it is possible to use ``munge_sumstats.py`` script as described [here](https://github.com/bulik/ldsc/wiki/Partitioned-Heritability#step-1-download-the-data).
+This might be convenient for users who are already familiar with LDSR functionality.
+In MiXeR v1.3 the format for GWAS summary statistics files is the same, but now I advice against using HapMap3 to constrain the set of SNPs for the fit procedure.
+Instead, MiXeR should receive a full set of summary statistics from a GWAS on imputed genotype data.
+Also, note that for case/control ``munge_sumstats.py`` from LD Score Regression generate sample size as a sum ``n = ncase + ncontrol``.
 We recommend to use ``neff = 4 / (1/ncase + 1/ncontrol)`` to account for imbalanced classes.
-Additionaly, we recommend to keep summary statistics for the entire set of SNPs available in GWAS, without filtering by HapMap3 SNPs).
-HapMap3 constraint can be applied later during fit procedure.

 * Reference panel (alternatively, download [this](https://1drv.ms/u/s!Ai1YZmdFa9ati40Inztrv_4erqcdWw?e=ixWDUe) or take it from NIRD (``/projects/NS9114K/MMIL/SUMSTAT/LDSR/1000G_EUR_Phase3_plink``).
 NB!
 Download size is ``24 GB``.
    * Run ``python mixer.py ld`` to calculate linkage disequilibrium information in a genotype reference panel.
 The following command must be run once for each chromosome.
     ```